slitvinov/smarties/launch/README.md

 * If the option `--samplesFile 1` is set, a complete log of all state/action/rewards/policies will be recorded in binary files named `obs_rank%02d_agent%03d.raw`.
 This is read by the script `pytools/plot_obs.py`.
 Refer also to that script (or to `source/Agent.h`) for details on the structure of these files.

 * The files named `agent_%02d_${network_name}_${timestamp}` contain back-ups of network weights and Adam's moments estimates at regularly spaced time stamps.
 Some insight into the shape of the weight vector can be obtained by plotting with the script `pytools/plot_weights.py`.
 The files with `network_name=scaling` actually contains the values used to rescale the states and rewards: it contains, one after the other, arrays of size `d_S` of state-values means, 1/stdev, stdev, and one value corresponding to 1/stdev for the rewards.

+* Various files ending in `.log`.
+These record the state of smarties on startup.
+They include: `gitdiff.log` records the changes wrt the last commit, `gitlog.log` records the last commits, `mathtest.log` tests for correctness of policy/advantage gradients, `out.log` is a copy of the screen output, `problem_size.log` records state/action sizes used by other scripts, `settings.log` records the runtime options as read by smarties, `environment.log` records the environment variables at startup.

 # misc